Current and recent appeals

 Who deals with appeals?

-All appeals are administered by the Planning Inspectorate [external link], which is an executive agency of the Department for Communities and Local Government (DCLG) [external link].
+All appeals are administered by the Planning Inspectorate [external link], which is an executive agency of the Ministry of Housing, Communities & Local Government MHCLG [external link].
 An inspector is appointed to independently look at the merits of the case and the issues put forward by the person(s) making the appeal, the Local Planning Authority and any interested parties.
 The decision on the appeal is final, subject only to challenge in the High Court on a point of law.

 What is the time limit for making an appeal?